openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

   :local:
   :depth: 1

-.. important:: Be sure to review :ref:`Best Practices for Accessible Media` before you create videos for your course.
+.. important:: Be sure to review :ref:`Creating Accessible Media` before you create videos for your course.

 To help course teams protect video assets, the edX video player hides video